Asahi Kanji (English) application for Android™

 The Report panel displays the results of completed drills only.

-Therefore, if you wish to keep track of your progress, you must save your scores as an email message.
+To keep track of progress, you can save your scores by email.
 Asahi Kanji will launch your default mail program and populate a message with your results.

 You can save this message as a draft on your device or send it to yourself.